 - Cat6 Ethernet Cable – 1 Meter

-- This acrylic DIY Retro Game Arcade Kit is simple to set up as you just have to download the Game ROMs from internet and upload it to your Raspberry Pi and restart and your controller is good to go!
+This acrylic DIY Retro Game Arcade Kit is simple to set up as you just have to download the Game ROMs from the internet and upload it to your Raspberry Pi and restart and your controller is good to go!

 Take note that any TV or monitor will work fine too!
 However, if you do not have a monitor or looking for a new one, our Touch Screen Portable Monitor will be a perfect choice for you!

-- It is a high quality but cost-effective multifunction monitor which features an excellent visual experience, supports 1080P FHD @85Hz, and has a wide viewing range of 178 degrees, 400cd/m2 brightness LED backlight, 1000:1 contrast ratio.
+It is high quality but cost-effective multifunction monitor which features an excellent visual experience, supports 1080P FHD @85Hz, and has a wide viewing range of 178 degrees, 400cd/m2 brightness LED backlight, 1000:1 contrast ratio.
 It is also ultra-thin and ultra-light!
 With a thickness of 12mm and weight of 720g, which makes this monitor portable too!

-- Not only can it connect with your Raspberry Pi 4, the display supports notebooks, mobile phones, BeagleBone and other SBC, PS4/Xbox/Nintendo Switch and other game consoles thanks to its multiple video input interfaces.
+Apart from your Raspberry Pi 4, the display supports notebooks, mobile phones, BeagleBone and other SBC, PS4/Xbox/Nintendo Switch and other game consoles thanks to its multiple video input interfaces.

 For this setup, you will have to install RetroPie manually as of this date as RetroPie does not officially support the Raspberry Pi 4 yet.
 You can follow the guide below to install RetroPie manually.

 Step 1: Get Raspberry Pi OS Up and Running